HyperGateProxy/HyperGate-MacOS/README.md

 ## What's the difference between ShadowSocks?

-First, HyperGate take different encryption method with shadowsocks, and it is hard to track.
-HyperGate is easy to setup, do not need any additional cost, just download the client, run it, enter a license key, that's all.
-You can go any where you want, with or without secured lines.
+HyperGate uses different encryption method than shadowsocks, and it is much safer than ss.
+Also, hypergate not only provides PAC mode and global mode proxy, but also provides rule based traffic routing, both support ip and domain, and AD block.

+Also, hypergate provide multipule traffic lines for users to accelerate networking speed all over the world.

 ## Quick Guide
+The configuration of hypergate is strainghtforward, run the client, enter a valid license key.

+### Global Mode
-The configuration of hypergate is strainghtforward, run the client ,open cofiguration window, click the secured domain or ip list button, enter the site domain or ip address, save configuration, then restart service(stop, start) to take effect.
+Run the client ,open cofiguration window, click the secured domain or ip list button, enter domain or ip address that you want to be secured, save configuration, then restart service(stop, start) to make it take effect.
 ![image](config.jpg)

 second, change your network proxy type to socks, enter the address and port of hypergate client listening(default is 127.0.0.1:1080), done.

+### PAC mode
+HyperGate has a default light weight web server launched when client starts.
+Click PAC->PAC Address, Get current pac address and configurate this address to your system network proxy settings, Proxy type is PAC Mode. and the start the sevice.

+you can edit the pac list and then just reconfigure the system proxy setting to take effect.

 ## Support & Contact